The infection is caused by a type of bacteria called Helicobacter pylori (H. pylori).

 H. pylori can be detected with tests that use breath or stool samples.

-Sometimes doctors use a flexible viewing tube (endoscope) to do an upper endoscopy to obtain a sample (biopsy) of the stomach lining.
+Sometimes doctors use a flexible viewing tube (endoscope) to do an upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more to obtain a sample (biopsy) of the stomach lining.
 The sample can be tested for H. pylori by several methods.

-The most common treatments for H. pylori infection include a proton pump inhibitor to reduce stomach acid production, two antibiotics, and sometimes also bismuth subsalicylate to kill the infection.
+The most common treatment for H. pylori infection is a combination of a proton pump inhibitor Proton Pump Inhibitors Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Although the amount of acid present in the stomach... read more to reduce stomach acid production, two antibiotics, and sometimes also bismuth subsalicylate.
 One of several proton pump inhibitors, lansoprazole, omeprazole, pantoprazole, rabeprazole, or esomeprazole, is given.
-These drugs may cause diarrhea, constipation, and headache.
+These medications usually are well tolerated (have few or mild side effects), but may cause diarrhea, constipation, and headache.
 Several different antibiotics may be used, including amoxicillin, clarithromycin, metronidazole, and tetracycline.
 All of these antibiotics may alter taste and cause nausea, and amoxicillin, clarithromycin, and tetracycline may cause diarrhea.
 Bismuth subsalicylate may cause constipation and darkening of the tongue and stool.

 Doctors typically confirm that treatment was successful by repeating breath or stool tests or endoscopy about 4 weeks after treatment is finished.